Semilinear Dynamic Programming: Analysis, Algorithms, and Certainty Equivalence Properties: Deterministic Positive Semilinear Problems Over an Infinite Horizon

 where $q\in \re^n_+$ and $g_i:U^i\mapsto \Re_+$ are given vector and function, respectively.
 Note that we allow that for some $i$, $f_i$ and $g_i$ are identically 0, thus eliminating the corresponding control components $u^i$.
-In this way we can model the case where the number of control components is smaller than $n$.
+In this way we can model the case where the number of control components is smaller than $m$.

-A special case of Eq.~\eqref{eq:bilinear} is when $f_i(u^i)=u^ib_i$, with $b_i$ being some nonnegative vectors.
-In the literature, this form of the state equation is called a \emph{bilinear system}, where ``bilinear'' refers to the product terms $u^ib_ix^i$ in Eq.~\eqref{eq:bilinear}.
-Bilinear systems with nonnegative state variables have been used to address a variety of problems in medicine \cite{ledzewicz2002optimal}, biochemistry \cite{banks1975nonlinear}, and macroeconomics \cite{d1975bilinearity}.
-Moreover, a special form of positive bilinear system, known as \emph{compartmental system}, has been proven effective in the analysis and the control of infection dynamics \cite{brauer2012mathematical,martcheva2015introduction,sharomi2017optimal}.
-The optimal control theory for compartmental systems was developed recently in \cite{blanchini2023optimal}.
+{A special case of Eq.~\eqref{eq:bilinear} is when $f_i(u^i)=u^iv_i$, with $v_i$ being some nonnegative vectors.
+In the literature, this form of the state equation is called a \emph{bilinear system}, where ``bilinear'' refers to the product terms $u^ix^j$ in Eq.~\eqref{eq:bilinear}.} Bilinear systems with nonnegative state variables have been used to address a variety of problems in medicine \cite{ledzewicz2002optimal}, biochemistry \cite{banks1975nonlinear}, and macroeconomics \cite{d1975bilinearity}.
+Moreover, a special form of positive bilinear system, known as a \emph{compartmental system}, has proved to be effective in the analysis and the control of infection dynamics \cite{brauer2012mathematical,martcheva2015introduction,sharomi2017optimal}.
+The theory of optimal control of compartmental systems was recently developed in \cite{blanchini2023optimal} for a related continuous-time model with bilinear dependence on the control components and bounded interval constraints.
+The present example may be viewed as a discrete-time analogue that also allows more general nonlinear functions $f_i$ and $g_i$.
 For monographs focused on bilinear systems, see, e.g., \cite{mohler1973bilinear} and \cite{elliott2009bilinear}.

 We define $\widehat{\cal M}$ as the special set of policies $\mu$ such that the $\mu(x)$ is the same for all $x\in X$.
 Suppose that $\mu\in \widehat{\cal M}$ is applied and that the $i$th component of $\mu(x)$ is $u^i$, then it can be seen that the state equation and the cost at stage $k$ are $x_{k+1}=A_\mu x_k$ and $q_\mu'x_k$ respectively, where